-I wish to object to the draft Local Plan Part One 2031 on the basis that it is 'unsound'.
-Below I outline my reasons, and what must be done, if the Vale of the White Horse, and indeed Oxfordshire as a whole, is not to lose its character and identity.
+SPADE wishes to support some elements of the draft Local Plan Part One 2031 but object to others on the basis that it is 'unsound'.
+Below we outline our reasons, and what must be done, if the Vale of the White Horse, and indeed Oxfordshire as a whole, is not to lose its character and identity and the nature and permanence of the Green Belt is to be protected.